What is the time commitment for me?

 What if I’m interested in your health coaching services, but not sure if it’s a right for me?

-Trust me, I want it to be a good fit for you.
-That is why I ask 30 min FREE Health Coaching consultation session first.
+Trust me, I want it to be a good fit for you as well.
+This is why I suggest a 30 min FREE Health Coaching consultation first.
 This session is not only for you to see if I’m a good fit, but also for me.
-I want to make sure I’m also a good fit for you.
+I want to make sure I’m also a good fit for you!
 I want YOU to get the most out of making your health changes and if I (or you) don’t feel that we are a good match, then there is no need to go further.
+Yet, I may have other coaches or healthcare practitioners to recommend.
 The relationship of a client and coach needs to be comfortable, trusting and safe.
+Your health and well-being is a very personal matter.
 Keep in mind, I know many other coaches, so if you are still interested in personal coaching, then I can also refer you to another that may be better suited for your needs.
 I’m here to support you, not matter what.

 Can I choose to meet in person, via video conferencing or just by phone?

 Yes, yes, and yes!
 You can choose what works best for you.
 In this day and age, coaching virtually is what I do most often, and it works perfectly!
 This saves so much driving time and is much easier to fit into your schedule too.
-Yet, I have one REQUIREMENT.
-I ask that you please devote this time to you and me only.
+Many clients prefer this method most, especially busy professionals that travel or parents who have kids.
+Yet, I do ask that you please devote this time to you and me only.
 Don’t use this time to multi-task, like doing laundry and dishes.
 Instead, dedicate this time… for you.
 You are paying for my services and I want it to be the best hour of your day!
 Find a quite space in your home, car, or whatever.
 Get comfortable.
 Bring a notepad and relax.
 Consider this time your self care.
-Please ask your loved ones to respect the time you have for coaching and ask them to allow you the time and space as well, as a way to support you too.
+Please ask your loved ones to respect the time you have for coaching and ask them to allow you the time and space as well.

 Do you do cooking lessons in other locations (outside of home)?